HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/limitations_requirements.md

     The overall sums for CPU and memory include all components of HCL DX.
     In most cases, you only want to deploy a subset of all components.
 Therefore, the minimal system requirements decrease accordingly.

+!!!note
+    This configuration outlines the minimum requirements.
+For production environments or higher workloads, scale to small, medium, or larger configurations as appropriate.
+If you encounter performance issues, increase resource allocations as needed.
+For guidance on optimizing your deployment, see the [performance tuning guide](../../../guide_me/performance_tuning/kubernetes/index.md).

 ## Prereqs Checker For DX Deployment

 HCL DX introduced a tool called Prereqs Checker that runs a number of checks to confirm whether the prerequisites for various components are met.